Learn how to provide liquidity by using Gamma's Vaults

 Information overload again!
 Let's break it down.

 The first thing we see is the ratio of the pairs.
 They don't match up!
-That means the deposit on into the Gamma WBTC-ETH pool is not going to be 50-50.
+That means the deposit on into the Gamma WBTC-ETH vault is not going to be 50-50.

 In this example: